atyoshimatsu/titanic/README.md

 # titanic
-sample dashboard of titanic dataset for django study.
+django study and sample dashboard of titanic dataset for heroku.